-BIOL 415 Environmental Science (4): Environmental Science is an interdisciplinary study of how the physical, chemical, and biological conditions of the earth work, and how we are affecting the earth's life-support systems (the environment).
+Prerequisites: BIOL 113 & 113L or 115L Restriction: May not be taken concurrently with UHNR 324 BIOL 415 Environmental Science (4): Environmental Science is an interdisciplinary study of how the physical, chemical, and biological conditions of the earth work, and how we are affecting the earth's life-support systems (the environment).
 This course introduces students to the very complex interlocking environmental problems facing us today.
 Beginning with basic ecological principles, the course goes on to examine population dynamics, energy utilization, resource consumption, the various forms of pollution, and conservation methods to preserve our natural resources, natural areas, and native species.
 This is a Service-Learning course and includes a three-hour laboratory period per week.
-May substitute for BIOL 414.
 Three class hours per week.
-Prerequisites: BIOL 113 & 113L, or consent of the instructor